lucianothesilva/hyperv-to-proxmox/README.md

 | <a name="Qemu "></a> [Qemu ](https://cloudbase.it/qemu-img-windows/) |2.3.0 |
 | <a name="FileZilla "></a> [FileZilla ](https://cloudbase.it/qemu-img-windows/](https://filezilla-project.org/download.php)) |3.67.1|

+Steps:
+1 - Install Virtio Drivers

+2 - Export the machine from Hyperv

+3 - Convert the .vhdx to .raw

+4.A - Move to local storage

+  1 - Create a VM in Proxmox

+  2 - Create Folder for machine

+  3 - Copy the .raw to the vm folder

+4.B - Move to iscsi storage

+  1 - Create a VM in Proxmox

+  2 - Copy the .raw to the vm disk

 **Prepare the Hyper-v VM with Virtio Drivers**